 Compound movements are the foundation: squats, deadlifts, rows, presses, pull-ups, and lunges.
 These build the most muscle per unit of effort and teach movement patterns that carry over everywhere.
 Early on, bodyweight training works well and helps develop control before loading.
 Once movement quality is solid, adding external load (barbells, dumbbells, cables) is appropriate and effective.

 The NSCA's youth resistance training guidelines support training 2 to 3 days per week with adequate rest between sessions.
 Starting with lighter loads and higher reps (8 to 15 range) while focusing on technique builds the neural foundation discussed earlier.
 Progressive overload, gradually increasing weight, reps, or sets over time, is what drives continued adaptation.
+An ACSM resistance training position stand infographic includes prescription takeaways such as using %1RM to guide resistance training intensity.
 Don't just repeat the same workout indefinitely.

 Managing injury risk